thewca/worldcubeassociation.org/docs/STYLE_GUIDE.md

 without saying temporary until when.
 A `TODO` you're leaving deliberately still needs to be called out in review; see [CONTRIBUTING.md §4](CONTRIBUTING.md#4-responding-to-review).

-### 1.5 Don't paper over errors
+### 1.4 Don't paper over errors

+We generally do not catch errors (JS `try`/`catch`, Ruby `rescue`), and we also try to avoid throwing errors apart from some very specific use-cases.

 - `try`/`catch` (or `rescue`) around something that "sometimes explodes" is not acceptable.
 Find out *what* throws and prevent that input from reaching the call.
 - Don't null-guard defensively (`?.`, `&.`, `!`, `??
 0`) without knowing which case you're guarding.
   If you can't name the case, the guard is hiding a bug — or it's dead code.
-- If you branch on format ("if it parses as JSON do X, else treat it as CSV"), validate the else branch too and return a real error when it's neither.
+- If you branch on format ("if it parses as JSON do X, else treat it as CSV"), validate the else branch too and react meaningfully when it's neither.
+- Don't swallow failures silently.
+See also [§3.5](#35-bang-methods-and-failed-writes).

+A notable exception where we do work with errors are Controllers in the Ruby on Rails framework (i.e. the HTTP layer of our API).
+The following rules there apply:
 - A `rescue` inside a method body is rejected.
 In a controller, catch the exception at the top with `rescue_from` (`rescue_from JSON::Schema::ValidationError`) — the happy path stays readable and every action gets the same handling.
-- Don't swallow failed writes.
-See [§3.5](#35-bang-methods-and-failed-writes).
+- You can `raise` an error/exception when you know that it's handled further up in the controller hierarchy.
+  For example, one common pattern you will see is `raise WcaExceptions::NotPermitted` to stipulate a 403.

-### 1.6 Reuse existing code before writing new code
+### 1.5 Reuse existing code before writing new code

 Before introducing a helper, search for one.
 Core results logic in particular must live in exactly one place so that a bug fix fixes every caller.
 Concretely, the codebase already has:
-`SolveTime` parsers, `ScheduleActivity.parse_activity_code`, `Registrations::Lanes::Competing`,
-`RegistrationChecker#apply_payload`, `Competition.wcif_json_schema`,
+- `SolveTime` parsers
+- `ScheduleActivity.parse_activity_code`
+- `Registrations::Lanes::Competing`
+- `RegistrationChecker#apply_payload`
+- `Competition.wcif_json_schema`
+- `Competition.validate_wcif_schema!`
+- `useInputState`
+- `fetchJsonOrError`
-`Competition.validate_wcif_schema!`, `useInputState`, `fetchJsonOrError`, `routes.js.erb` link
+- `routes.js.erb` link helpers
-helpers, the OpenAPI error component.
-Ask before re-implementing any of them — in particular, don't call a validation library directly when a model method already wraps it.
+- the OpenAPI error component.

+Ask around before re-implementing any of them — if you feel like it should be a common, extracted method then chances are that it already is one and your colleagues know where the code can be found.

-The same goes for the libraries we depend on.
-Before hand-coding something commonplace — a character limit on an editor, a debounce, a flag icon — read that package's documentation and check whether it's already a prop or an option.
-Reviewers will ask whether you looked.
+This is particularly important for the libraries we depend on.
+Before hand-coding something commonplace like a character limit on an editor, a debounce, a flag icon — read that package's documentation and check whether it's already a prop or an option.
+Chances are, you can find a pre-packaged solution for whatever you're trying to accomplish.

+If you're writing some new business logic, and you're sure it's not available elsewhere yet, consider moving it to a shared helper function that others can benefit from.

 ---